meyresearch/polaris_challenge/README.md

-# Offical Repository of Meyresearch for the ASAP-Polaris Challenge
+# Repository of the ASAP-Polaris Challenge with efforts from the Mey Research group and Open Free Energy
-This repository contains the code and data used for the ASAP-Polaris Challenge by Meyresearch.
+This repository contains the code and data used for the ASAP-Polaris Challenge by Mey research and OpenFE members.

    **env.yml** - minimal environment for downloading dependencies for the Challenge.